Self-Worth: 4 Ways to Improve Your Self Esteem

 While celebrating your quirks, don’t forget to keep growing.
 Keep your eyes and ears open to the people you trust.
 Listen when they tell you that you have work to do on yourself.
 It doesn’t make you bad, just human.
 People you care about will be the ones that help you distinguish between flaws that need acceptance and flaws that need fixing.
 (Remember, you want others to get their needs met, too.)
 This part is crucial, and it keeps us from sliding out of self-love and into complacency.

-In sum, feeling positively about ourselves takes effort.
+In sum, feeling positively about ourselves and learning how to be more confident takes effort.
 But by changing our views, we can change our lives.